pandas-dev/pandas/doc/source/user_guide/io.rst

    os.remove('store_tl.h5')

-HDFStore will by default not drop rows that are all missing.
+HDFStore will by default drop rows that are all missing.
 This behavior can be changed by setting ``dropna=True``.

 .. ipython:: python